YitongChen16/hello/_pages/about.md

 •	Bingjia Xu, Guang Shi, Jian-an Li, Jinghong Zhou, Yitong Chen, et al. The synthesis and application of an organic light-emitting material with force-induced ultra-long room-temperature phosphorescence emission properties, China patent: ZL201711122363.2.

-# **Markdown generator**

 FOR MORE INFORMATION
 ------
-*This page is under construction and will be continuously updated as my research progresses.
+This page is under construction and will be continuously updated as my research progresses.
 If you are interested in my work, please feel free to reach out — I’m happy to discuss any aspect of my research, from detailed experimental methods to how specific ideas were developed.
 For collaboration or potential opportunities, you are welcome to contact me at chenyitong@westlake.edu.cn.